Chapter 2.38

 (D) California Public Records Act.
 All public records of each commission and committee and department advisory group shall be accessible to the public pursuant to the California Public Records Act.
 (Government Code Section 6250 et seq.)
 [Ord.
 4573 § 1, 1999; Ord.
 2130, 1975; Ord.
 2078, 1974; prior code § 3.01.100].

-(A) Those boards, commissions and committees referred to in this chapter which possess decision-making authority shall develop and adopt a conflict of interest code in accordance with the Political Reform Act of 1974, which shall take effect upon approval by the Board of Supervisors.
+(B) Those subordinate bodies referred to in this chapter which possess decision-making authority shall develop and adopt a conflict-of-interest code in accordance with the Political Reform Act of 1974, which shall take effect upon approval by the Board of Supervisors.
+Members of these bodies shall be responsible for the timely and accurate filing of a Statement of Economic Interests financial disclosure (Form 700) in compliance with the applicable conflict- of-interest code.

-(B) Pursuant to the provisions of Title 2, California Code of Regulations, Section 18700, a commission or committee possesses decision-making authority whenever:
+(1) As defined under Title 2, California Code of Regulations, Section 18700, a commission or committee is deemed to possess decision-making authority if within its duties:

 (1) Boards: